ajdeguzman/app-ideas/README.md

 Analyze comments in a post where you can get the number of occurence of word/s, highest reactions by comment id

+### Multisport Events Aggregator and Planner

+An app that aggregates multisport events such as swimming, trail running, ultras, hiking, biking (duathlons), triathlons, marathons etc. And let users plan, save, view details of such event

 ** Others **
 * Food Sharing (To a specific Barangay)
 * Item Sharing (Freegalo)